maxdobeck/maxdobeck.github.io/_posts/2017-12-29-build-it-asap.md

 date: 2017-12-29
 ---

-I like to listen to music while I'm working or occasionally just as background noise.
-Typically I bookmark any songs I like as they are all available through common platforms like YouTube or Soundcloud.
-This has led to a large list of bookmarks and I built an application that makes it easier for me listen to music while I'm working.
-Essentially the bookmark bar folders appear on the far left column, when you select one it shows all child bookmarks inside it.
+When I program in my spare time I often listen to music.
+Much of the music is sourced across a variety of hosting platforms and media sharing waterholes so for ease of access I bookmark each song in one central folder.
+This has led to a large list of bookmarks spread across platforms like Soundcloud and Youtube.

+To centralize my listening experience I used Electron to build a giant queue that simply plays every song in the list.
+I threw in a search bar and some controls and voila I can get to any spot in the list quickly!
+The below image is the app running in the background.

 ![local-music-player]({{ "/assets/local-music-player-working.png" }})